jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   @param _owner The address to set as the owner of the project.
 The project ERC-721 will be owned by this address.
   @param _handle The project's unique handle.
 This can be updated any time by the owner of the project.
   @param _metadataCid A link to associate with the project.
 This can be updated any time by the owner of the project.
-  @param _data The funding cycle configuration data.
+  @param _data A JBFundingCycleData data structure that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
     @dev _data.target The amount that the project wants to payout during a funding cycle.
 Sent as a wad (18 decimals).
     @dev _data.currency The currency of the `target`.
 Send 0 for ETH or 1 for USD.
     @dev _data.duration The duration of the funding cycle for which the `target` amount is needed.
 Measured in days.
 Send 0 for cycles that are reconfigurable at any time.